DataDog/documentation/content/agent/network.md

 ## New agent endpoints

-Versioned endpoints start with Agent 5.2.0, i.e. each version of the agent will hit a different endpoint based on the version of the *Forwarder*.
+Versioned endpoints start with Agent 5.2.0, i.e. each version of the agent hits a different endpoint based on the version of the *Forwarder*.

-* i.e. Agent 5.2.0 will hit 5-2-0-app.agent.datadoghq.com
+* i.e. Agent 5.2.0 hits `5-2-0-app.agent.datadoghq.com`

 As a consequence whitelist `*.agent.datadoghq.com` in your firewalls.